Demi-urge/menace_sandbox/docs/self_improvement_engine.md

 `ALIGNMENT_WARNING_THRESHOLD`, `ALIGNMENT_FAILURE_THRESHOLD` and
 `ALIGNMENT_BASELINE_METRICS_PATH` to tune its behaviour.

+If a metrics snapshot is provided via `ALIGNMENT_BASELINE_METRICS_PATH` the flagger additionally checks for regressions against those baseline values.
+A drop in recorded `tests` or a rise in overall `complexity` will raise maintainability warnings even when performance indicators such as accuracy or ROI improve.
+Clearing the variable disables the baseline comparison.

 ## Adaptive ROI Prediction

 `SelfImprovementEngine` can call the `AdaptiveROIPredictor` to estimate the